Vivek-04022001/documentation/docs/i18n-l10n/language-negotiation-volto.md

 After that it does the redirection to the matched Language Root Folder.

-If the site is not configured to be multilingual, Volto doesn't do any redirect.
+If the site isn't configured to be multilingual, Volto doesn't do any redirect.

 ## Overriding the default behavior